MicrosoftDocs/Devices-docs/surface/microsoft-surface-deployment-accelerator.md

 1. A USB thumb drive at least 16 GB in size.
 The USB drive will be formatted.
 2. An .iso file with Windows 10 Pro or Windows 10 Enterprise.
 The media creation tool can be used to download Windows 10 and create an .iso file.
 For more information, see [Download Windows 10](https://www.microsoft.com/software-download/windows10).
+3. A device running Windows 10, version 2004 or later with Internet access.

+See the [Prerequisites](https://github.com/microsoft/SurfaceDeploymentAccelerator/blob/master/README.md#prerequisites) section of the README document for a detailed list of requirements.

 ## How to run SDA